Bruschetta

 Ingredients needed

-- Tomatoes: Ripe Roma tomatoes are the best variety for making this recipe but any ripe tomato can be substituted.
+• Tomatoes: Ripe Roma tomatoes are the best variety for this recipe, but any ripe tomato can be substituted.
 The core and seeds are removed to reduce the moisture content.

-- Olive Oil: An extra virgin olive oil is recommended, but any quality olive oil that you would enjoy eating on a salad will work.
+• Olive Oil: Extra virgin olive oil is recommended, but any quality olive oil that you would enjoy eating on a salad will work.

-- Balsamic Vinegar: A small amount of balsamic vinegar will be added to the chopped tomatoes as well as made into a reduction to drizzle over the top of the finished appetizer when served.
+• Balsamic Vinegar: A small amount of balsamic vinegar will be added to the chopped tomatoes and made into a reduction to drizzle over the top of the finished appetizer when served.

-- Salt and Pepper: Start with ¼ teaspoon of salt, taste and add more if desired to make sure it's not overly salty.
+• Salt and Pepper: Start with ¼ teaspoon of salt, taste, and add more if desired to avoid being overly salty.

-- Garlic: A garlic clove is rubbed on the bread before toasting to add an additional layer of flavor to the dish.
+• Garlic: A garlic clove is rubbed on the bread before toasting to add layer of flavor to the dish.

 Recipe steps